Unleash/unleash/website/docs/feature-flag-tutorials/rails/implementing-feature-flags-rails.md

 ## 5. Add Unleash to your Rails app

-Now, let’s connect our project to Unleash so that you can toggle that feature flag at runtime.
-If you wanted to, you could also do a gradual rollout, use it for A/B testing or more advanced functionality.
+Now, let’s connect our project to Unleash so that you can toggle the feature flag at runtime.
+If you wanted to, you could also do a gradual rollout, and use it for A/B testing or more advanced functionality.

 You’ll need 2 things: